 Over the years, there’s a perception that the “health” side of health and safety has been neglected.

-If you have senior people in your organisation with stories to tell about mental health (and they’re willing to share them), this can be a powerful way of encouraging others to speak openly about the subject.
+Suppose you have senior people in your organization with stories to tell about mental health (and they’re willing to share them).
+In that case, this can be a powerful way of encouraging others to speak openly about the subject.

 Making the workplace safe is a joint responsibility between employers and employees.
 To do this, employees need clear guidance about their duties and top-quality training about all relevant health and safety topics.